 About Panopto recording and webcasting

-Pearl supports scheduled, recurring, and unscheduled multiple source ad hoc recordings and webcasts.
-Each Pearl channel is treated as a separate video source that Panopto users can select when scheduling an event in Panopto.
+Pearl-2 supports scheduled events, recurring events, and unscheduled multiple source ad hoc recordings and webcasts.
+Each Pearl-2 channel is treated as a separate video source that Panopto users can select when scheduling an event in Panopto.

-You can start and stop events earlier than the scheduled time using either the Admin panel or the touch screen on Pearl, as well as create ad hoc events.
+You can start and stop events earlier than the scheduled time, as well as pause an event using either the Admin panel or the touch screen on Pearl-2, as well as create ad hoc events.

 Starting or stopping a scheduled VOD event before the scheduled start or stop time does not change the event into an ad hoc event.

-Using multiple Pearl channels is how you get multiple views for a Panopto event.
+Using multiple Pearl-2 channels is how you get multiple views for a Panopto event.
 Each channel is treated as a separate video source.
-Using the Admin panel, Pearl administrators can configure up to up to
+Using the Admin panel, Pearl-2 administrators can configure up to up to

 For ad hoc events, the default name of the multi-view file includes the date and start time of the event.
 For example: 2019-07-15 08:00.
 A more intuitive name can be entered when the ad hoc event is created.